sl8r000/carried-interests/_posts/2016-06-30-cover-letter.md

 I'm a full stack developer, so I also have experience in designing higher level applications.
 I'm proud to say that whenever I build a new product, my coworkers have been quick to call it "**minimally viable**".

 At startuply.io, I'll relentlessly pursue the same results I've achieved elsewhere in the past.
-I guarantee that, once hired, I'll **move fast and break things** all throughout your organization; so fast, you wonder how it happened!
+I guarantee that, once hired, I'll **move fast and break things** all throughout your organization; so fast, it will be over before you can blink!
 I'm confident that the net result of all this will be massive **disruption** for your company.

 Cheers,